koordinates/kart/docs/SPATIAL_FILTERING.md

 Indexing is performed on a best effort basis - certain features may fail to index due to geometry or CRS issues and so these features will always be cloned regardless of any spatial filter.
 This has no adverse effects apart from reduced efficiency and so will not be noticeable as long as these features aren't numerous.

+Indexing a repository automatically enables the Git config setting `uploadpack.allowAnySHA1InWant`.
+This is necessary to allow clients who have made a spatial-filtered clone to separately fetch individual features that they are missing, for the case that a particular operation requires a particular feature that hasn't yet been fetched since it is outside of the spatial filter.

 ### Implementation

 #### During clone / fetch